T-Mobile says data on 37 million customers stolen

 BOSTON (AP) — The U.S. wireless carrier T-Mobile said Thursday that an unidentified malicious intruder breached its network in late November and stole data on 37 million customers, including addresses, phone numbers and dates of birth.

-T-Mobile said in a filing with the U.S. Securities and Exchange Commission that the breach was discovered Jan.
+T-Mobile said in a filing with the Security and Exchange Commission that the breach was discovered on Jan.
 5. It said the data exposed to theft — based on its investigation to date — did not include passwords or PINs, bank account or credit card information, Social Security numbers or other government IDs.

-“Our investigation is still ongoing, but the malicious activity appears to be fully contained at this time,” T-Mobile said, with no evidence the intruder was able to breach the company’s network.
-It said the data was first accessed on or around Nov.
-25.

-T-Mobile said it has notified law enforcement and federal agencies, which it did not name.
-It did not immediately respond to an e-mail seeking comment.

 It also said at the time that it would spend $150 million through 2023 to fortify its data security and other technologies.